genintho/unusedCSS/README.md

 xtUnusedCss
 ===========

-Find unused CSS selector on your web application.
-Work across multiple page
+Chrome Extension to help you find unused CSS selector on your web application.
+Work across multiple pages.